Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 ```

 ##### 2. Create a new concrete implementation to manage tasks persistence
 As you recall from the previous module, we were storing the tasks in memory.
 Now we need to store them in Redis and later on Azure Cosmos DB.
-The key thing to keep in mind here is that switching from redis to Azure Cosmos DB won't required changing the code below which is a huge advantage of using Dapr.
+The key thing to keep in mind here is that switching from redis to Azure Cosmos DB won't require changing the code below which is a huge advantage of using Dapr.
 Add a new file named `TasksStoreManager.cs` under the folder named `Services`.
 This file will implement the interface `ITasksManager`.
 Copy & Paste the code below:

 ```csharp
 using Dapr.Client;